barreleye/barreleye/README.md

 This will do the following:

 - Run migrations (including seeding with a random public Ethereum RPC node)
-- Start the server, which will handle analytics API requests
+- Start the server, which will handle API requests
 - Start the indexer, which will:
-  - Store extracted blockchain data locally
+  - Store extracted blockchain data in Parquet files locally
   - Store relational data in SQLite locally
   - Store warehouse data in DuckDB locally

-By default, extracted blockchain data is stored in Parquet files.
-For production you'd probably want to store them in AWS S3 or GCS:
+For production you'd probably want to store extracted blockchain data in S3 or GCS:

 ```bash
 ./barreleye \